iloveicedgreentea/GoWatchIt/readme.md

         "topicAspectratio": "theater/jvc/aspectratio"
     },
     "plex": {
-        // your main owner account, will filter webhooks so others dont trigger
+        // your main owner account, will filter webhooks so others don't trigger
-        // leave blank if you dont want to filter on accounts "ownerNameFilter": "PLEX_OWNER_NAME to filter events on",
+        // leave blank if you don't want to filter on accounts "ownerNameFilter": "PLEX_OWNER_NAME to filter events on",
         // filter based on device UUID so only the client you want triggers things, or leave blank
         // Must be UUID.
 Easy way to get it is running this in debug mode and then play a movie